hongshin/DiscreteMath/README.md

 * Teaching assistants: [Jeewoong Kim](jeewoong@handong.edu)/ [Juyoung Jeon](juyoungjeon@handong.edu) / Hyerin Leem ([pictures](https://arise.handong.edu))

 ### Course objectives ###
-This course aims to equip beginner-level, Computer Science major students with mathematical essentials for studying in Computer Science.
+This course aims to equip beginner-level undergraduate students studying Computer Science with mathematical essentials.
-It is designed to articulate students in reading technical descriptions on scientific statements effectively and in reasoning discrete mathematical structures (e.g. sets, relations, permutations, graphs, and trees) systematically.
+It is designed to articulate students in reading and understanding technical descriptions soundly, and reasoning properties of discrete structures (e.g. sets, relations, permutations, graphs, and trees) effectively.
-Throughout the course, students are expected to understand the concepts of the mathematical foundations of Computer Science clearly and learn to practice these concepts in computational problem solvings of real-world.
+Students are expected through out the course to learn how to use mathematical languages to represent the foundamental concepts of Computer Science clearly and to practice these to solve real-world computation problems.

 ### Class policies ###
 [POLICY.md](POLICY.md)